-Elmwood is College Avenue shopping district, centered at College and Ashby, offers great shopping, restaurants and cafes..
-Other places to visit are the Elmwood Movie Theater, La Méditeranée, Espresso Roma, The Advocate and the Claremont Branch of the Berkeley Library.
+Elmwood is a College Avenue shopping district, centered at College and Ashby, which offers great shopping, restaurants, and cafes.
+Other places to visit are the Elmwood Movie Theater, La Méditeranée, The Advocate, and the Claremont Branch of the Berkeley Library.

-Pick up some books at Mrs. Dalloway’s Bookstore, then have lunch or dinner next door at The Elmwood Cafe.
-The cafe continues the tradition of old time Ozzie’s Fountain at the Elmwood Pharmacy.
+Pick up some books at Mrs. Dalloway’s Bookstore, then have lunch or dinner next door at Baker & Commons (once The Elmwood Cafe).
+The cafe continues the tradition of old-time Ozzie’s Fountain at the Elmwood Pharmacy.
 Say hi to Kate, the tall blond woman working hard behind the counter.

-Elmwood has Berkeley is best Halloween Celebrations — wonderfully creative (and huge) pumpkins on Piedmont and Ashby, and amazing displays on Russell Street.
+Elmwood has Berkeley’s best Halloween Celebrations — wonderfully creative (and huge) pumpkins on Piedmont and Ashby, and amazing displays on Russell Street.
 The Russell Street extravaganza shuts down by 8:30 pm, so visit early.

 Claremont has two shopping streets.
 Domingo, across from the Claremont Club & Spa, has Rick & Ann’s, Fournee Bakery, and Peet’s Coffee.

-The Elmwood/Claremont neighborhood has easy access to San Francisco, Walnut Creek and Oakland/South Bay via the Trans Bay Express Bus, nearby Rockridge BART, and Highways 13 and 24.
-This neighborhood is filled with grand and distinctive home, built primarily 1900 to 1920s, and is Berkeley is most expensive neighborhood.
+The Elmwood/Claremont neighborhood has easy access to San Francisco, Walnut Creek, and Oakland/South Bay via the Trans Bay Express Bus, nearby Rockridge BART, and Highways 13 and 24.
+This neighborhood is filled with grand and distinctive homes, built primarily 1900 to the 1920s, and is Berkeley’s most expensive neighborhood.

 Tales from the Elmwood, a Community Memory, 2nd Edition.

 Berkeley’s grandest homes are in the Elmwood/Claremont Neighborhood.
-Ready to sell your wonderful home, of find one for your family?
+Ready to sell your wonderful home, or find one for your family?
 Email firstname.lastname@example.org … put our expertise to work for you too!